-A breathtaking sport to watch, Gymnastics develops co-ordination, awareness, flexibility and a bit of elegance, grace and style doesn't go a miss when performing routines of the floor!
+A breathtaking sport to watch, gymnastics develops co-ordination, awareness, flexibility and a bit of elegance, grace and style don't go a miss when performing routines of the floor!

 Sam Oldham who competed in the 2006 UK School Games went on to become an Olympic medal winner at London 2012!
-Sam was part of the men's team that took an historic bronze medal as part of Britain's best ever Olympic Gymnastics performance.
-In the women's team gymnasts such as Team GB's youngest member Rebecca Tunney and her teammate Jennifer Pinches have also competed in School Games.
+Sam was part of the men's team that took an historic bronze medal as part of Britain's best ever Olympic gymnastics performance.
+In the women's team, gymnasts such as Team GB's youngest member Rebecca Tunney and her teammate Jennifer Pinches have also competed in the Sainsbury's School Games.

 The stunning movements performed by the gymnasts on the balance beam are being carried out on the surface of a piece of apparatus only 10cm (4in) wide.

-The pommel horse is probably the most difficult of the six male artistic Gymnastic events.
+The Pommel horse is considered the most difficult of the six male artistic gymnastic events.
 It is the only one in which contestants do not pause or hold a pose during a routine.

-This event therefore, is for young gymnasts to aspire towards their way through the pathway to international competition.
-The British Gymnastics is working at local, County and Regional level, to implement the National Schools Competition Framework to establish developmental pathways.
+This event is therefore for young gymnasts to aspire towards on their way to international competition.
+British Gymnastics is working at local, county and regional level to implement the National Schools Competition Framework and establish developmental pathways.
 Consulting across gymnastics organisations and involving the Youth Sport Trust ensures that this framework is holistic in its approach.
-The Sainsbury's 2013 School Games helps bridge the gap from development to elite and as such is a crucial pathway to World Class and helps drive development in the Home Countries towards high level competition.
+The Sainsbury's 2015 School Games helps bridge the gap from development to elite and as such is a crucial pathway to World Class and helps drive development in the Home Countries towards high level competition.

 Four teams are competing in men's artistic and women's artistic gymnastics representing England, Northern Ireland, Scotland and Wales.

 To view or print the Gymnastics event schedule please click here